pebender/alexa-for-lg-webos-tv/doc/implementation.md

 The alexa-for-lg-webos-tv's skill uses DynamoDB as its database.

 The database has a table named ForLGwebOSTV.
 This table uses the user's email address as its key.
-And it contains contains the email address, bridge hostname and SHS bearerToken for each user.
-In addition, the database table has an associated Global Secondary Index (GSI) named bearerToken_index.
-This GSI uses the user's SHS bearerToken as its index.
-And it contains the SHS bearerToken, email address and bridge hostname for each user.
+And it contains contains the user's email address (email), bridge hostname (hostname), the bridge bearer token (bridgeToken) and SHS bearer token (skillToken) for each user.
+In addition, the database table has an associated Global Secondary Index (GSI) named skillToken_index.
+This GSI uses skillToken as its index.
+And it contains skillToken, email, hostname and bridgeToken for each user.

-Using the email address as the table's key makes it easy for both the CS and the SHS to look up the bridge hostname after they have used their respective tokens to retrieve the email address.
-When the user configures their bridge hostname through interaction with the skill, the CS stores the bridge hostname in the table keyed to email address.
-When the SHS needs to send a message to the bridge, it can look up the bridge hostname in the table using the email address.
+Using email as the table's key makes it easy for both the CS and the SHS to look up hostname and bridgeToken after they have used their respective tokens to retrieve the user's email address.
+When the user configures their bridge through interaction with the skill, the CS stores the bridge hostname (hostname) and bridge bearer token (bridgeToken) in the table keyed to user's email address (email).
+When the SHS needs to send a message to the bridge, it can look up hostname and bridgeToken in the table using email.

-However, the SHS looking up the hostname using the email address is inefficient.
-If it used the email address to look up the bridge hostname, it would first need to use the bearerToken to retrieve the user's profile from LWA profile server.
+However, the SHS looking up hostname and bridgeToken using email inefficient.
+If it used the email to look up hostname and bridgeToken, it would first need to use its bearer token to retrieve the user's profile from LWA profile server.
 Retrieving the profile every time it had a message to send would add needless delay in sending the message as well as add needless load on the LWA profile server.
-Instead, the looks up the hostname in the GSI using the bearerToken.
-If it does not find the bearerToken in the GSI, it uses the bearerToken to retrieve the user's profile and uses the uses the user's email address to add the bearerToken to the table.
-After adding bearerToken to the table, the SHS as able to look up the bridge hostname in the GSI using the bearToken.
+Instead, the SHS looks up hostname and bridgeToken in the GSI using the skillToken.
+If it does not find skillToken in the GSI, it uses the skillToken to retrieve the user's profile and uses the uses the user's email address to add skillToken to the table.
+After adding skillToken to the table, the SHS as able to look up hostname and bridgeToken in the GSI using the skillToken.

 The alexa-for-lg-webos-tv skill's database functions are found [here](../src/skill/lib/database.ts).

 #### Database Performance

-There are a couple things to notice besides the functions for setting the bridge hostname (setHostname), getting the bridge hostname (getHostname) and setting the bearerToken (setBearerToken).
+There are a couple things to notice besides the functions for setting the bridge hostname (setHostname), getting the bridge hostname (getHostname), setting the bridge's bearer token (setBridgeToken), getting the bridge's bearer token (getBridgeToken) and setting the SHS's bearer token (setSkillToken).

 [Amazon provides recommendations on how to improve the performance of lambda functions by Amazon](https://aws.amazon.com/blogs/compute/operating-lambda-performance-optimization-part-2/).
 First, Amazon suggests maintaining the connection to databases outside of the handler.
 This ensures the lambda function establishes its connection to the database outside of the handler function.
 Doing this causes the lambda function to connect to the database once when it is loaded rather than every time the handler function is called.
 Second, Amazon suggests loading needed parts of the modules.
 Doing this reduces the lambda function load time.
 The alexa-for-lg-webos-tv's skill implements both of these suggestions.